Porthole: Structure

 A porthole consists of at least two structural components and is, in its simplest form, similar to any other type of window in design and purpose.
-The porthole is primarily a circular glass disk, known as a 'portlight', encased in a metal frame that is bolted securely into the side of a ship's hull.
+The porthole is primarily a circular glass disk, known as a portlight, encased in a metal frame that is bolted securely into the side of a ship's hull.
 Sometimes the glass disk of a porthole is encased in a separate frame which is hinged onto the base frame so that it can be opened and closed.
 In addition, many portholes also have metal storm covers that can be securely fastened against the window when necessary.
 The main purpose of the storm cover is, as its name implies, to protect the window from heavy seas.
 It is also used to block light from entering lower berths when darkness is preferred.
 The storm cover is referred to as a deadlight in maritime parlance.
 Storm covers are also used on navy and merchant marine ships to prevent interior light from escaping the ship's lower berths, and to provide protection from hostile fire.
-Hinged porthole windows and storm covers are accessible from inside the ship's hull, and are typically fastened to their closed positions by hand tightening several pivoting, threaded devices, commonly referred to as "dogs".
+Hinged porthole windows and storm covers are accessible from inside the ship's hull and are typically fastened to their closed positions by hand-tightening several pivoting, threaded devices, commonly referred to as "dogs".
 Older portholes can be identified by the protruding collar of their base plate which may be up to several inches deep, thus accommodating the thickness of a wooden hull.

 Portholes range in diameter from several inches to more than two feet, and weigh from several pounds to over one hundred pounds.
 Much of the porthole's weight comes from its glass, which, on ships, can be as much as two inches thick.
 Metal components of a porthole are also typically very heavy; they are usually sand-cast and made of bronze, brass, steel, iron, or aluminium.
 Bronze and brass are most commonly used, favoured for their resistance to saltwater corrosion.
-The design of the porthole is such that it achieves its humble purposes without sacrificing the integrity of the ship's hull.
-The porthole's thick glass and rugged construction, tightly spaced fasteners, indeed even its round shape, all contribute to its purpose of maintaining hull strength and withstanding the pressure of storm waves crashing against it.
+The design of the porthole is such that it achieves its purposes without sacrificing the integrity of the ship's hull.
+The porthole's thick glass and rugged construction, tightly spaced fasteners, and its round shape all contribute to its purpose of maintaining hull strength and withstanding the pressure of storm waves crashing against it.

-Recently there has been a decline in the number of portholes on larger ships.
+Recently, there has been a decline in the number of portholes on larger ships.
 Cruise liners have higher superstructures with more upper deck cabins which can have large windows and balconies.
-Most warships no longer have portholes on their main hulls as they could weaken them and modern vessels have air conditioning and strong lighting below decks meaning that they are no longer necessary.
+Most warships no longer have portholes on their main hulls as they could weaken them and modern vessels have air conditioning and strong lighting below decks, meaning that they are no longer necessary.